|MG 42||MG 3|

 |Lengthof barrel||533mm||565 mm|

-The new machine gun, while being made tolower standards of fit and finish, proved to be quite functional and reliable (a feature that the much more “refined” MG 34 lacked, especially in themud and snow of the Russian front).
-Subsequently, it was officially adopted as the MG 42, and production commenced later the same year.
+The new machine gun, while designed to lower standards of fit and finish, proved to be quite functional and reliable.
+These are features that the much more “refined” MG 34 lacked, especially in the mud and snow of the Russian front.
+Subsequently, it was adopted officially as the MG 42, and production commenced later that same year.

 The gun is fed using belts only.
-Feed direction is from the left to right;the feed is of the one-stage, push-through type.
-The belt is same as for the MG 34, with steel links with open pockets, assembled into non-disintegrating 50-round lengths.
-The same MG 34 type “Gurttrommel”50-round drum-type belt containers can be used with the MG 42, and a new type of lightweight plastic 50-round belt container was developed in West Germany by HK and is now issued with MG 3 guns.
+Feed direction is from left to right; the feed is of the one-stage, push-through type.
+The belt is the same as for the MG 34, with steel links with open pockets, assembled into non-disintegrating 50-round lengths.
+The same MG 34 type “Gurttrommel” 50-round drum-type belt containers can be used with the MG 42, and a new type of lightweight plastic 50-round belt container was developed in West Germany by HK and is now issued with MG 3 guns.
 The belt feed is operated by the reciprocating bolt which has a roller at the top of its body.
 This roller engages the cam track in the oscillating lever, located in the top-opening feed cover.
-The lever operates the belt pawls in two steps, on both opening and closing movement of the bolt, resulting in a smooth and positive feed.
+The lever operates the belt pawls in two steps, on both the opening and closing movement of the bolt, resulting in a smooth and positive feed.
 This two-step belt traction is particularly useful because the high rate of fire results in high-speed belt movement, and this system reduces the strain put on both the feed unit and belt links.
-Current production MG 3 guns can fire either non-desintegrating or desintegrating belts.
+Current production MG 3 guns can fire either non-disintegrating or disintegrating belts.